 The Cub Cadet mower may lose power when the air or the fuel systems are compromised.
 This problem may affect the mower’s ability to run.

-A bad air filter, a damaged fuel filter, and a dirty carburetor are some of the causes of the problem.
+A bad air filter, a damaged fuel filter, and a dirty carburetor are some causes of the problem.

 Further, the cut grass may plug the air filter and hinder free airflow.
 Typically, the fuel pump supplies fuel to the carburetor.